core-wg/wg-materials/ietf108/core-108-summary.md

 Approach 4.
 OSCORE in EDHOC
     - Signal with new content format.

 Approaches 1 and 2 seem preferred, with most preferences for Approach 2.
-If defining a new option, a short-enough EDHOC message can go in the option.
+A short-enough EDHOC message can go in the option.
 Carsten and Klaus can provide feedback on this point.

 People who will review: Christian, Carsten, Jim.